Sensitivity Analysis of Long-Term Cash Flows: Introduction

-which depends on the entire path of $X_{t}$ up to time $T.$ The martingale extraction is useful in overcoming this problem.
-It is largely because the martingale extraction transforms the functionals depending on the entire path of $X_{t}$ up to time $T$ to the discretely monitored functionals.
-Thus, while applying the martingale extraction, the Fournie method is able to be successfully applied to our cases.
+in which the process $X$ is evaluated a finite number of times up to terminal time $T.$ In our case, however, the expectation $p_T$ in Eq.\eqref{eqn:p_T} involves the term $e^{-\int_{0}^{T}r(X_{s})\,ds}$, which depends on the entire path of $(X_{s})_{0\leq s\leq T}.$ The Hansen--Scheinkman decomposition is useful in overcoming this problem because the decomposition transforms path-dependent functionals into discretely monitored functionals.
+Thus, by utilizing the Hansen--Scheinkman decomposition, the method developed by \cite{fournie1999applications} can successfully be applied to our cases.

-Another contribution of this article is a generalization of the result of Fournie for the rho.
-In the paper of Fournie, the perturbation is linear of the form $b_\epsilon=b+\epsilon\overline{b}$ and the function $\overline{b}$ is bounded.
-In addition, the diffusion matrix $\sigma$ satisfies the uniform ellipticity condition and the payoff function satisfies the $L^2$-condition, that is, $\mathbb{E}^{\mathbb{Q}}[f^2(\cdot)]<\infty.$ We slightly generalize these conditions in Proposition \ref{prop:rho} in Appendix.
-Many financial models including the examples in this paper satisfy the generalized conditions.

-Many authors employed the martingale extraction to investigate financial and economic problems.
-Hansen and Scheinkman explored long-term risk in \cite{Hansen},\cite{Hansen2} and \cite{Hansen3}, in which the martingale extraction was used to show that a pricing operator consists with three components: an exponential term, a martingale and a transient term.
-They offered financial and economic meanings of the terms.

-Borovicka, Hansen, Hendricks and Scheinkman \cite{Borovicka11} exploit the martingale extraction for a sensitivity analysis.
-They investigate shock exposure in terms of shock elasticity, which measures the impact of a current shock.
-Let $G_t$ be cash flow at time $t.$ It is assumed that $G_t$ is a multiplicative functional.
-They consider the following perturbation form, which is somewhat different from the perturbation form in this paper.
-Set Here, $\kappa_\epsilon(\cdot)$ and $\alpha(\cdot)$ are given functions and define the direction of perturbation.
-Put the perturbed cash flow by $q_T^\epsilon:=\mathbb{E}^{\mathbb{Q}}\left[G_TH_T^\epsilon\,\right].$ The quantity $\left.\frac{\partial }{\partial\epsilon}\right|_{\epsilon=0} q_{T}^{\epsilon}$ is called the shock elasticity.
-The shock elasticity for large $T$ was analyzed in their work.
-The shock elasticity is not the same, but is somewhat similar with the notion of delta.
-Their result coincides with Theorem \ref{thm:delta} in this article

-We now review the risk elasticity, which is similar to the rho and vega.
-The perturbed expected return is defined by

-and the quantity $\left.\frac{\partial }{\partial\epsilon}\right|_{\epsilon=0} R_{T}^{\epsilon}$ is of interest to us and is called the risk elasticity.
-In their paper, a more general form of discount factor than $e^{-\int_0^Tr_s\,ds}$ is considered.
-They do not provide a long-term analysis for risk elasticity.
-Borovicka, Hansen and Scheinkman \cite{Borovicka14b} present more direct way of computing the shock elasticities.